 First, let me introduce my companions to you:

 Sven is a long-time friend.
-I’ve met him at his first exhibition, during a time that I was still doing the one-day stints to Belgium and Germany, and we immediately hit it off.
+I met him at his first exhibition, during a time that I was still doing the one-day stints to Belgium and Germany, and we immediately hit it off.
 We did a one-day trip to France with our partners and decided it was such a good match, we wanted to travel more.
 Most of my road trips ever since, which were about urban exploring, were made with him.
 In the meantime we became best friends, I was the best man at his wedding, and if I ever get married again, he’ll be mine.
 I got to photograph the baptism of their first daughter, and we stood by each other through thick and thin.

 Andy‘s a cool dude from the south of Germany, whom I got to know on one of my road trips with Sven.
-They’ve traveled together on numerous occasions, and we’ve decided to make it a three-man trip for two of our journeys so far.
+They’ve travelled together on numerous occasions, and we’ve decided to make it a three-man trip for two of our journeys so far.
 His main focus is also urban exploration, but he does more!
 He loves some landscape- and street photography, but also has a keen eye for small desolate scenes which he shows in his excellent series “Postkarten aus Niemandsland”.

 The way we travel

-We expanded these longer week-ends to one-week trips, because the destinations got further and further away.
+We expanded these longer weekends to one-week trips because the destinations got further and further away.
 And actually, it remained like this for about 10 years.

 Before the trip, research was done on locations, so we had a list of locations with coordinates at hand.
-Then, after work, we’d pack our car (ranging from very small to bigger, but we always got everything in!) and started the long drive through the night to Italy.
-Somewhere in the early morning we’d arrive at a first location, and get in and start photographing.
+Then, after work, we’d pack our car (ranging from very small to bigger, but we always got everything in!) and start the long drive through the night to Italy.
+Somewhere in the early morning we’d arrive at the first location, and get in and start photographing.
 You’d imagine we’d be tired, but the thought of being in Italy with a week of adventure ahead of us, and the adrenaline of entering the first location kept us going!

 During the days, we’d do the same as we’d do on shorter trips.
-Travel from location to location, find a way to get in, take our photographs, and go on to the next one.
+Travel from location to location, find a way to get in, take photographs, and go on to the next one.
 Somewhere at the end of the day, we’d check for a place to stay.
 At first, they were camping places, until we found that we’d easily get hotel rooms or bed & breakfast for roughly the same price.
 So at the end of the day, we’d check booking.com (and a variety of other apps) to see what cheap place to stay was near, we’d book it and drive up there.

 What I love about it

 Freedom!
 Total freedom.
-On these road trips, we’re able to decide where we go, how fast we travel, whether we change our plans and drive to a completely different set of locations.
+On these road trips, we’re able to decide where we go, how fast we travel, and whether we change our plans and drive to a completely different set of locations.
 Everything is possible.
-And it’s saved us on occasions too!
+And it’s saved us on occasion too!
 For instance; While driving to the south along the east coast, we noticed the weather was going to be really bad down there for some days, so we decided to head west, and make our way up north again, where the weather was way better.
 Also, the spontaneous quick way of booking has gotten us into some really cool locations with decent, nice hosts, and meeting people we’d never have met if we hadn’t been there.

 So what now?
 I’ll immerse myself in these cities more.
 And I’ll try to find a hybrid of both.
-The freedom of these road trips, just driving where ever you want to go, with the more slow-paced being in a place for a couple of days, meeting the locals, and really getting to know a place.
-Sometimes with my friends and travel companions, sometimes, just by myself.
+The freedom of these road trips, just driving wherever you want to go, with the more slow-paced being in a place for a couple of days, meeting the locals, and really getting to know a place.
+Sometimes with my friends and travel companions, and sometimes, just by myself.